 What is Duty?

-- Though less frequent in terms of a number of goods covered, duty is also imposed on some export goods as well.
+- Though less frequent in terms of the number of goods covered, duty is also imposed on some export goods as well.
 That type of duty is popularly known as the export duty.

 - Unlike tariffs, duties are indirect in nature and they are considered as indirect taxes.